 Start right away email list and a Facebook page!!!

 The Facebook Ads platform is one of the best tools small businesses can use to target specific audiences and promote products at an affordable cost.
-In fact, 92 percent of marketers use Facebook Ads for their various marketing campaigns.
+Ninety-two per cent of marketers use Facebook Ads for their various marketing campaigns.

 In addition to boosting posts and creating effective ads, the platform offers other ways to generate more sales while also retaining existing customers.